puppetlabs/puppet-docs/source/pe/3.7/maintain_backup_restore.markdown

  - `/etc/puppetlabs/`
  - `/opt/puppet/share/puppet-dashboard/certs`
  - [The PuppetDB, console, and other PE databases](./maintain_console-db.html#database-backups)
- - The modulepath——if you've configured it to be outside the PE default of `modulepath = /etc/puppetlabs/puppet/module:/opt/puppet/share/puppet/modules` in `puppet.conf`.
+ - The modulepath---if you've configured it to be outside the PE default of `modulepath = /etc/puppetlabs/puppet/module:/opt/puppet/share/puppet/modules` in `puppet.conf`
+ - `/opt/puppet/share/console-services/certs/`---if you use a custom console cert

 > **Note**: If you have any custom Simple RPC agents, you will want to back these up.
 These are located in the `libdir` configured in `/etc/puppetlabs/mcollective/server.cfg`.